ARisk of falling check list re you or a loved one at risk of falling?

 5. Make your home safe by removing hazards

-6. Install handrails on stairs and in bathroom
+6. Install handrails on stairs and in the bathroom

-Use the free tools below to evaluate you, or a loved ones risk of falling and to learn more about preventing falls.
+Use the free tools below to evaluate your or a loved one's risk of falling and learn more about preventing falls.

-If you are having problems walking, balancing, or are experiencing foot pain or ankle pain, schedule an appointment with our caring podiatrist.
-For more information or to contact a patient representative call our office in Long Beach, CA. (562) 433-0478
+If you are having problems walking, balancing, or experiencing foot or ankle pain, schedule an appointment with one of our caring podiatrists.
+For more information contact us at (562) 433-0478